Server Actions

 In React's quest to "compose all the things," React has a solution to this problem in the form of "server actions."

-In practice, what this means is you get to pass a server-only function to a client component and that component can call the function when it needs to.
+In practice, what this all means is you get to pass a server-only function to a client component and that component can call the function when it needs to.

 Here's an example of this: